hoodiehq/hood.ie/_posts/2016-04-22-middle-aged-CMS-glitch.md

 ---

-TGIF! – Thank Grohl, Gauss, Glob, Galileo and Science it’s Friday, and again it's time for our weekly reading recommendations, prepared to help you get some good reading time on your weekend.
-As usually, they're curated for you by [Cecily](https://twitter.com/skeskali)
+TGIF! – Thank Grohl, Gauss, Glob, Galileo and Science it’s Friday, and again it’s time for our weekly reading recommendations, prepared to help you get some good reading time on your weekend.
+As usually, they’re curated for you by [Cecily](https://twitter.com/skeskali)

-Oh, and by the way: <b>our blog's RSS feed is back</b> – subscribe now on hood.ie or hood.ie/feed.xml to make sure you never miss a post! <3
+Oh, and by the way: <b>our blog’s RSS feed is back</b> – subscribe now on hood.ie or hood.ie/feed.xml to make sure you never miss a post! <3